-Kelly Clarkson Raises A Glass With ‘DWTS’ Stars & Flaunts Hourglass Figure In Form Fitting Dress
+Kelly Clarkson Raises A Glass With ‘DWTS’ Stars & Flaunts Hourglass Figure In Form-Fitting Dress

 Also coming up this week as guests on the smash talk series are Tyler Perry, Ben Platt, Kaley Cuoco, YBN Cordae, Eva Mendes, Craig Morton, Sara Gilbert, and Cyndi Lauper.

 The aforementioned episode of The Kelly Clarkson Show will air today in syndication.
-Check your local listings for times the episode will air in your area.
+Check your local listings for air times.